coderabbitai/coderabbit-docs/docs/guides/tools/ruff.md

 - `ruff.toml`
 - `.ruff.toml`

-CodeRabbit will use the following settings if no config file is found:
+CodeRabbit will use the following settings based on the profile selected if no config file is found:

 ### Chill